msolajic/tim011-system-software/README.md

 # tim011-system-software
 System software for TIM011, a school computer from the end of 1980's made in former Yugoslavia

-Based on BIOS 3.2 for Micromint SB180.
+BIOS is based on BIOS 3.2 for Micromint SB180.
+Boot ROM is based on Monitor 1.0 for MicroMint SB180.

+## Update 17.
+April 2024.
+Added reconstructed assembly for Boot ROM, pckbd.iop and pckbd.com (PC Keyboard support routines) Fixed BIOS error where ASCI0 has interrupts enabled, but no ISR defined, so any received data trough serial port will cause a "Interrupt error" and lock up the computer.

 Commented thoroughly for (mostly) all the changes made to the original.